RichardMcInerney/Energy-Asset-Risk-Modelling-Financial-Exposure-Dashboard-ML-Power-BI-/README.md

 ## 🏁 Conclusion

-This project demonstrates a complete, scalable approach to **energy asset risk assessment**, combining machine learning with business intelligence to support **practical, data-driven decision-making**.
+This project demonstrates a complete, scalable approach to energy asset risk assessment.
+By combining machine learning with interactive Power BI visualisation, it transforms complex data into clear, actionable intelligence that supports risk-based decision making and resource allocation.

 ---